North Shore Coordination Plan

 Public Open Houses

-Pace and CTA hosted two Open Houses on October 4, 2016 at the Chicago Public
+Pace and CTA hosted two open houses on September 18, 2017, at the Skokie Public

-and the market analysis.
-Click on the link below to view the exhibit boards presented
+on the link below to view the exhibit boards presented at the open houses.

 Pace and CTA would like to thank everyone who completed the rider and non-rider